JST and CCAF Transcript

-The Military Guide is the sole source of information for all military courses and occupations that are evaluated by the American Council on Education (ACE.)
-You can search courses and occupations using the ACE identification number, keywords, course #s, training location, dates completed, or subjects and levels.
+The Military Guide is the official source of information for all military courses and occupations that are evaluated by the American Council on Education (ACE).
+However, our School Finder tool can assist with your search to find which colleges accept ACE credits.

-There are more than 2,300 colleges and universities that accept ACE credit recommendations from the JST.
+There are nearly 2,000 colleges and universities that accept ACE credit recommendations from the JST/CCAF.

 The JST is open to all enlisted, officers, and warrant officers, both active duty and veterans, from the Army, Marine Corps, Navy, and Coast Guard.

 What About the Community College of the Air Force Transcript?

 The Community College of the Air Force is a federally-chartered degree-granting institution that serves the Enlisted Air Force.
 They partner with more than 1,500 civilian academic institutions to serve approximately 300,000 active, guard, and reserve enlisted personnel.